aptos-labs/aptos-core/developer-docs-site/docs/indexer/custom-processors/e2e-tutorial.md

 brew services start postgresql
 ```

 Create your database with the name `coin_flip`, where our username is `user` and our password is `password`.
+If you are using `DBeaver`, you can create a new database by right clicking on the `Databases` tab and selecting `Create New Database`.

-If your database is set up correctly, and you have the `psql` tool, you should be able to run the command `psql -d coin_flip`.
+If your database is set up correctly, and you have the `psql` tool, you should be able to run the command `psql coin_flip`.

 ### Setup your local environment with poetry and grpc